Project: Genotoxic evaluation in Bolivian populations exposed to mixtures of pesticides

 We will use a cross-sectional study design.
 The study is based on populations in three different communities of Bolivia, Sapahaqui, Comarapa and Omereque.
 These communities belong to three different ecological niches that span different geographical altitudes and climate zones.
 The study population, which in total will be around 400, includes both sprayers (farmers and farmworkers) and non-sprayers (teachers, drivers, nurses, etc.) and men and women age 20-64.
 To evaluate and study the correlation between exposure to pesticides and risk of developing genotoxic effects we will use questionnaire information and blood and urine analysis.
 Furthermore, underlying mechanisms and possible mixture effects of commonly used pesticides will be investigated employing human cell lines.

-The project is a collaboration with Noemi Tirado at the Genetic Institute of Medical Faculty at Mayor de San Andrés University, La Paz Bolivia.
+The project is a collaboration with Noemi Tirado at the Genetic Institute of the Medical Faculty at Mayor de San Andrés University, La Paz Bolivia.